BrenPop/RouletteGame/README.md

 5. Run the project
 6. To test the project you can use the swagger page, or Postman

+Steps to test the roulette game:

+1. Place a new bets using the [POST} /api/v1/Bet endpoint
+2. Spin the roulette wheel using the [POST} /api/v1/Spin endpoint
+3. Generate the payouts using the [POST} /api/v1/Payout endpoint

 API Endpoints:

 BetController: